alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 ### The next() method and arguments
 ## Yield*
 ## JavaScript generators and for...of loop
-## Conclusion: A Simple Introduction to JavaScript Generators
+## Conclusion: An Introduction to JavaScript Generators
 -->

 ## What are generators